jkaczmarski/jkaczmarski.github.io/_drafts/the-best-non-science-mac-apps-for-scientists.md

 _**I've put together a list of my favourite (non-science) applications that I think everyone should have installed on their computers.**_

-For each type of application, I have listed a few of my favourite options - I would suggest downloading each of them and trying them out to see which one suits you.
-It often comes down to personal preference (and whether you are happy paying for them or not).
-Many of the applications are free, or at least come with a free trial period.

-I have focused on Mac apps, but many of these will also be available on other operating systems (or have equivalently awesome options).

 ## 💬 KEEPING CONNECTED
 ---
 ### 📨 An email application